 - Does 60k mean living the dream?
 I see many jobs which are offering 60k a year in a major city like Boston.
-Can working for 60k a year really do it for you?
+Can work for 60k a year really do it for you?
 A job stands for ‘Just Over Broke’.
-You could be a controller for double that, if that is what you really want to do.
+You could be a controller for double that if that is what you really want to do.

-- Opportunity cost of life – If you are not going to start your own business, there is an alternative to being a corprate rat in a maze.
-In contrast consultants get paid more, with all the overtime you can eat.
-My consulting friends that have been in the game for a while make 200k + a year and less stress flying beneath the radar.
-Some even engage in overtime competions who can clock the most billable hours.
-One guy I know billed 100 hours a week for three weeks, all real work mind you, but at he made about 30k that month with dinner provided by the client.
+- The opportunity cost of life – If you are not going to start your own business, there is an alternative to being a corporate rat in a maze.
+In contrast, consultants get paid more, with all the overtime you can eat.
+My consulting friends that have been in the game for a while making 200k + a year and less stress flying beneath the radar.
+Some even engage in overtime competitions who can clock the most billable hours.
+One guy I know billed 100 hours a week for three weeks, all real work mind you, but he made about 30k that month with dinner provided by the client.

 A consultant is:

 - More flexible – With time and location.